ShiniGandhi/JellyTheme/README.md

 This is a theme based on [JellyFlix](https://github.com/prayag17/JellyFlix), which is a Netflix-style theme for Jellyfin, so obviously credit to prayag17 for giving me the base for this theme. </br>Most changes can be made by just importing my CSS files, but things like moving the cast to be before the season list requires modification to some JavaScript files.

+The theme is optimized for 1080p, but it should work well on 720p, 768p, 1440p and 4K. </br>
+1440p might be okay, but for best results zoom 125% should be used.</br>
+4K is needs to be at 150% zoom. </br>
+I'm still looking into solutions for that.

 ## Installation Instuctions - Basic
 #### NOTE - BEFORE INSTALLING
 Any `@import` line that you add to your CSS **must** be at the very top of your custom CSS. otherwise the file will not be imported.